-- Even if there was a pattern of offending, you should consider how much time has passed since (see below) and what their motivation was for offending, and why they are no longer doing so.
+- If there was a pattern of offending, you should consider how much time has passed since (see below) and what their motivation was for offending, and why they are no longer doing so.
 The vast majority of people stop offending at some point, and the time since their last offence is an important indicator of this.

-Age / time
+Age / time since

 - The highest rate of reoffending is in the first year of release from prison.
 After 2 years has passed, the reoffending rate drops dramatically.

 - Research shows convictions that are more than 7 years old are not predictive of a person’s likelihood of committing a further offence.